matiwan3/project-scripts-and-scrappers/john talks/README.md

 ## Description of main.py

-`main.py` is a Python script that implements a speech recognition system.
-It listens for specific trigger phrases and executes commands based on the recognized phrases.
-The script utilizes the SpeechRecognition library to capture audio input from the microphone and Google Web Speech API for speech recognition.
+`main.py` is a Python script implementing a voice-controlled assistant system.
+It utilizes the SpeechRecognition library to capture audio input from the microphone and the Google Web Speech API for speech recognition.
+The script listens for specific trigger phrases and executes corresponding actions based on the recognized phrases.

 ### Functionality:
-- Listens for trigger phrases such as "Jana turn off my PC" or "Jana hibernate my PC".
+- Listens for trigger phrases such as:
+  - "John turn off my PC"
+  - "John hibernate my PC"
+  - "John lock my PC"
+  - "Bye John"
-- Executes corresponding actions like shutting down or hibernating the PC when trigger phrases are recognized.
+- Executes corresponding actions like:
+  - Shutting down the PC
+  - Hibernating the PC
+  - Locking the PC
+- Supports termination by saying "Bye John".

 ### Dependencies:
-- speech_recognition: Library for speech recognition.
+- `speech_recognition`: Library for speech recognition.
-- os: Standard library module for interacting with the operating system.
+- `os`: Standard library module for interacting with the operating system.

 ## Instructions for Creating Executable